GavinCoded/GavinCoded/README.md

 ## Hello 👋
 I'm Gavin / GavinStrikes
-I am a reverse engineer and I research cybersecurity
+I research cybersecurity
-I love researching when I'm bored and overcomplicate things.
+I love researching when I'm bored
 You may know me for owning the company [Oblivity Software LLC](https://ixviixvi.github.io/company/), which is focused on cybersecurity.
 If you wish to contact me, you can do so with this email: contact@gavinstrikes.cloud.